mayankkanti/tictactoe-pygame/README.md

 This is a simple Tic Tac Toe game implemented using Pygame.
 The game includes a main menu, game selection screen, and two game modes: Player vs Player (PvP) and Player vs Bot (PvB).

+This is me trying to implement the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) for a game of tic-tac-toe!

 ## Installation

 1. Clone the repository: